microsoft/terraform-provider-power-platform/docs/data-sources/environments.md

 <a id="nestedatt--environments--dataverse"></a>
 ### Nested Schema for `environments.dataverse`

+Optional:

+- `environment_group_id` (String) Unique environment group id (guid) that the environment belongs to.
+Empty guid `00000000-0000-0000-0000-000000000000` is considered as no environment group.

 Read-Only:

 - `administration_mode_enabled` (Boolean) Select to enable administration mode for the environment.
 See [Admin mode](https://learn.microsoft.com/en-us/power-platform/admin/admin-mode) for more information.